Flagship SystemResearch PrototypeActiveSimulation Infrastructure

 A public-safe view of Boundary’s five-stage simulation pipeline — from scenario generation through replayable archive.

-The pipeline begins with scenario specification — environment configuration, agent setup, and adversarial conditions.
+The pipeline separates four explicit layers: WorldSpec environment generation, rollout-job execution, the Trace Lake of execution records, and evaluation scorecards — with a governed training / SFT export at the end.
 Agents run within the simulation runtime where their every action is traced.
-Traces feed an evaluation engine that scores behavior against governance benchmarks.
-All records are archived as replayable experiments.
+Traces feed an evaluation engine that scores behavior against governance benchmarks, and all records are archived as replayable experiments so systems are evaluated before production exposure.
 The replay loop allows policy changes to be tested against archived scenarios.

 Scenario specifications, scoring rubrics, and internal mechanics are not disclosed.